top of page

 Byron and co. have recovered - Lord Sligo is visiting

-B: Hullo Sligo - I have been vomited and purged - but am no longer contagious - though it was a close run thing I assure you
+B(still a-bed): Hullo Sligo - I have been vomited and purged but am no longer contagious - though it was a close run thing I assure you

-S: Come and stay on my boat - feel free to bring Mr. Giraud and your man in the pleasant frock - I need all the deckhands I can get haha
+S: Ah well! - the joys of the Levant are not confined to convents, my dear Byron - why not come and stay on my boat - feel free to bring Mr. Giraud and your man in the pleasant frock

-B: Amusing - no, I need to collect my dignity - and that could take some time (whispers) Sligo - I was excessively glystered (stares intently at S) my friend - if I ever fall by the Glyster pipe of Romanelli - recollect this injunction re. my poesy - that Boards are odious! and would any Bard provoke, let some charming cuts and frontispiece adorn my volumes, and the sale increase, one would not be unpublished when one’s dead - and let my works be bound in Red!
+B: How amusing - no, I need to recall my bodily dignity from a recent therapeutical shock (whispers) - Sligo, I was excessively glystered! (stares intently ) My friend, if I ever fall by the Glyster pipe of Romanelli - recollect this injunction re. my poesy - that Boards are odious, and would any Bard provoke - one would not be unpublished when one’s dead - so let my works be bound in Red!

-S: Hobhouse would be a better man to remember such an injunction - however I shall try!
-Addio my friends
+S: Hobhouse would be a better man to remember such an injunction - however, I shall try.
+Addio my friends - to better days ahead!

 S waves his sailor's bonnet - leaves

-N: We are returning to Athens - no, Milord Byron? - your pretty horse and tortoises are out of quarantine
+N: We are returning to Athens - si, milord Byron? - your pretty horse and tortoises are out of quarantine

 B: We shall, my ambrosial Italian preceptor - the convent must be an unholy mess - the vegetable garden quite massacred